iiAzui/BipoleIVplus/Cutscenes/Converter/syntaxguide.md

 Only interpret below if previous if statement was not true.
 Inner code will only be ended by a.
 Equivalent to /elif True if that makes it easier to implement with less keywords.

 ---------- CONDITIONS ----------
+These conditions will appear after an /if or /elif statement.
+ALSO: something like this might showup: /if IsAlive Romra and IsAlive Scien make sure that in some way, check to see if there is an additional 'and' after all the arguments of a condition. if so, also check to see if the condition after the and is true as well. as far as I know, I havent seen any or operations yet. hopefully it stays that way..

 UnitsAliveGreater {number}
 If player has more than N units alive in their party, and false if equal or less.
 example: /elif UnitsAliveGreater 1